Pages Tagged With: "education"

 The DNREC Division of Fish and Wildlife offers free fishing lessons, aquatic adventures and explorations of the Delaware Bay for children and young teens.
 Once they are hooked on fishing, they can try one of Delaware’s kid-friendly fishing ponds for a great day at the water’s edge.
 Kids

 The Department of Natural Resources and Environmental Control welcomes Delaware State Fair visitors to DNREC’s climate-controlled building on the fairgrounds at the corner of Holloway Avenue and East Rider Road.
-The Fair runs from July 18 through July 27, 2024.
-Visitors will learn about the science behind the
+The 2026 State Fair runs from July 23 through Aug.
+1, 2026.
+Visitors will learn about the science

 DNREC’s National Estuarine Research Reserve offers a variety of fun and educational activities for children and adults on Reserve property and along the Delaware Bayshore.
 All activities are free.
 Most require pre-registration.